Man-Thing: Fictional character biography

 Under writer Steve Gerber, the Man-Thing encounters the sorceress Jennifer Kale, with whom he briefly shared a psychic link and who knew his true identity, in a story arc in Fear #11-13 – the final issue of which established that the swamp had mystical properties as the Nexus of Realities.
 Through an interdimensional portal in Fear #19, he meets Howard the Duck, who becomes stranded in this reality.
-The Man-Thing became the guardian of the Nexus, and found himself facing demons, ghosts and time-traveling warriors, while continuing to encounter such non-supernatural antagonists as rapacious land developers, fascist vigilantes and common criminals.
-He formed a bond with young radio DJ Richard Rory and nurse Ruth Hart.
+Man-Thing became the guardian of the Nexus, and found himself facing demons, ghosts and time-traveling warriors, while continuing to encounter non-supernatural antagonists as rapacious land developers, fascist vigilantes and common criminals.
+He formed a bond with young radio DJ Richard Rory and a nurse called Ruth Hart.
 Issue #12's "Song-Cry of the Living Dead Man", about a crazed writer named Brian Lazarus, spawned Gerber's posthumously published 2012 sequel, "The Screenplay of the Living Dead Man", in the three-issue miniseries The Infernal Man-Thing.

 In Man-Thing vol. 2 #1-11 (Nov.
 1979–July 1981), writer Chris Claremont introduced himself as a character in the final issue, as Gerber had in the finale of the first series.
-Additionally, Claremont temporarily became the Man-Thing after being killed.
+Additionally, Claremont temporarily became Man-Thing after being killed.
 His and other characters' deaths were later resolved with the intervention of the War Is Hell series lead, John Kowalski, now an aspect of Marvel Comics' manifestation of Death.
 In Man-Thing vol. 3 #1-8 (Dec.
-1997–July 1998), Ellen Brandt Sallis returns to the Citrusville area and encounters a little boy, Job Burke, who is actually the Sallises' son, who had been put up for adoption.
+1997–July 1998), Ellen Brandt returns to the Citrusville area and encounters a little boy, Job Burke, who is actually the Sallises' son, who had been put up for adoption.
 Following this series, the story continued in Strange Tales vol. 4 #1-2, and was projected to continue in the unpublished issues #3-4.
 Summaries based on DeMatteis' unillustrated scripts appear on the K'Ad-mon and Ellen Brandt pages in Appendix to the Handbook of the Marvel Universe.

-During the "Civil War" storyline, two S.H.I.E.L.D. agents unsuccessfully attempt to register the Man-Thing under the Superhuman Registration Act.

-The Man-Thing later appears as a member of the Legion of Monsters alongside Morbius, Werewolf by Night, Manphibian, and N'Kantu, the Living Mummy.
-He later gains the ability to speak comprehensibly through the use of the "Universal Language".
-Phil Coulson subsequently recruits the Man-Thing into the Howling Commandos.
+Man-Thing later appears as a member of the Legion of Monsters alongside Morbius, Werewolf by Night, Manphibian, and N'Kantu, the Living Mummy.
+He gains the ability to speak comprehensibly through the use of the "Universal Language".
+Phil Coulson subsequently recruits Man-Thing into the Howling Commandos.